addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 _**Code Snippets and Templates**_ : Kate allows you to define and use code snippets and templates for faster coding

-     Kate is known for its clean and intuitive user interface, making it a popular choice among developers who prefer a lightweight yet powerful text editor.
+     Overall, Kate is known for its clean and intuitive user interface, making it a popular choice among developers who prefer a lightweight yet powerful text editor.
 Keep in mind that it is primarily designed for use on Unix-like systems with the KDE desktop environment.

 ## FRAMEWORK : STREAMLIT